 “I can’t see the board” is a common reason children come for their first eye exam.
 But problems seeing up close are more closely related to academic success than distance vision problems.
-With more computer use, and frequent changes from looking at the board to a notebook, school can be a workout for the near vision focusing system.
+With more computer use and frequent changes from looking at the board to a notebook, the school can be a workout for the near vision focusing system.

 Watering eyes, rubbing eyes, and headaches are early signs of problems with near vision.
 These soon lead to difficulty reading and falling grades.
 The child may also show avoidance behaviors when trying to do school work as it is physically painful to see up close.
 But worst of all, the child may not say anything at all, as they do not know that their vision is not working right.
 Typical school vision screenings may miss the problem also.

 The near vision system is a balance of several processes…

 So what are the mechanisms involved in near vision focusing??

 There are 3 processes involved in near vision focusing.
 Optometrists call it the near vision triad.

 1) Pupil constriction- as an object moves closer, the pupils constrict to improve focusing of incoming light on the fovea.
 The fovea is an area on the retina with the highest density of light receptors.
 This area gives us our most acute vision.

 2) Convergence– as an object moves closer, the eyes move toward the nose to keep the object on the fovea.
 Both eyes should smoothly convergence together as the target moves closer.

 3) Accommodation– the lens of the eye focuses- In humans under 40 years old, the lens of each eye changes focus as objects move closer.
 This is much like a camera lens.
 As children, the lens is very flexible allowing for a large focusing range.
 After 40, the lens tends to become less flexible, so we may need glasses to help see clearly up close